Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter13.md

 1. Tap on the hamburger menu.
 2. A sub menu will open => push on **Products**
 3. On the left another menu will appear => tap **Condiments Screen**.
->**Note** In this view you see the list of articles you already have connected to a condiment screen.
+> **Note:**  In this view you see the list of articles you already have connected to a condiment screen.
-- **By pressing the Triangle** you can collapse the list of articles for a condiment screen
+- **By pressing the Triangle** you can collapse the list of articles for a condiment screen.
 - **By Pressing Department** and selecting one you can filter the list.
 - **By Pressing Article** and selecting one you can also filter the Overview.
 - **Reverse** When you activate his option you will see all the articles that are **NOT** connected to a **Condiment Screen**.
 The filters work in the same way for this function.